javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-05-kernel-contributor-3.md

 If you have to send a v3 later, make sure that you add a 'Changes in v3' right above the 'Changes in v2', so everyone can see all changes, but the latest first.

-Alright, the patches have been double checked, (hopfeully) no new errors were introduced, and a new `git send-email` will send them upstream.
+Alright, the patches have been double-checked, (hopefully) no new errors were introduced, and a new `git send-email` will send them upstream.
 I will keep the `--dry-run` in case you are copying and pasting without paying attention, though...

 ```sh
 git send-email --dry-run \